Does Car Insurance Cover My Loan If the Car Gets Totaled?

 What Is Gap Insurance?

-Gap insurance is optional coverage that pays the difference between your car's actual cash value and your remaining loan or lease balance when your vehicle is totaled or stolen.
-Standard collision and comprehensive coverage stop at ACV.
-Gap coverage picks up where they leave off, covering the shortfall so you don't owe your lender anything out of pocket after a total loss.
+Gap insurance is optional coverage that pays the difference between your car's actual cash value (ACV) and your remaining loan or lease balance when your vehicle is totaled or stolen.
+Gap coverage picks up where standard collision and comprehensive coverage end, covering the difference between ACV and your remaining loan balance so you don't owe your lender anything out of pocket after a total loss.

 Most major insurers offer gap coverage as an add-on to your existing policy.
-State Farm, GEICO and Progressive all include it as an endorsement, typically for $20 to $40 per year.
-Dealerships also sell gap coverage, but it's usually folded into your loan at $400 to $900 up front, which means you pay interest on it for the life of the loan.
+State Farm, GEICO and Progressive all include gap insurance as an endorsement, typically for $20 to $40 per year.
+Dealerships also sell gap coverage, but it's usually folded into your loan at $400 to $900 up front.
+And because that fee is added to your loan balance, you pay interest on it for the life of the loan.
+A $700 dealer gap policy on a 72-month loan at 7% interest costs closer to $850 in total.
 Buying gap insurance through your insurer costs less and can be canceled at any time.

 money icon